 Calendar https://cutt.ly/dacncal

-Goal for wechat groups: grow community, uptodate info, support dems in upcoming elections.
-If groups or users are interferring with thisgoals, we need to reevaluate this.
+Goal for WeChat groups: grow community, up-to-date info, support Dems in upcoming elections.
+If groups or users are interfering with this (these) goals, we need to reevaluate this.
 And that is the reason we shut down the DA China chat.

 Rules for Announcements

-Statement read from Dallas
+Statement read from Dallas – MOTION #1:

+Dear voter, I would like to make a formal motion to be read by the chair exactly as follows: I would like to motion that as the announcement group has been successful for many years as it is to make absolutely zero changes to the one original rule: anyone can post a DA announcement.
+Also remove the new rule that says only board members can post, that is exclusive.
+I am afraid that any changes might not serve the simplicity of the group’s purpose: a group for members that wanted to avoid chat and chaos that we have seen happen in other DA groups.
+End of motion.
+Suggestion: start a new group if this one is not meeting some other needs Dr Dallas Tokash

 Question: Alexander heard from others that might want this change.
-Also changes to the .
+Also changes to the ???.

 Handup: Elizabeth – Ok to have a committee, but give Elaine the final say.